KJK-group/AMR-term-project/README.md

 ## Operating System Platform

 The code has been developed and tested on Ubuntu-20.04, but should be able to run on Ubuntu-18.04.
+Dusing develo